 Embed The Graphic on your Site

-If you would like to use this graphic on your site, please embed using the code below linking to www.displaywizard.co.uk as a reference.
+Feel free to use the graphic on your site, linking to www.displaywizard.co.uk as a reference.

 The Devil's in The Detail

 A well-designed logo needs to be simple enough to be instantly recognisable to create positive brand recognition with just a glance.

 With so many different companies vying for attention you need to be able to distil your brand into a single at-a-glance representation.

 Whether it’s an animal, an object or the initials of your company’s name, all the best logos contain as little information as possible but with their own unique twist (think the bite out of the Apple logo or the innovative styling of ‘LG’ in their logo).